springernature/frontend-playbook/practices/house-style.md

 ### Accessibility

 We care a great deal about accessibility.
-Our target standards for all of our products are [WCAG 2.1](https://www.w3.org/TR/WCAG21/) level AA.
+Our target standards for all of our products are [WCAG 2.1](https://www.w3.org/TR/WCAG21/) level AA, in line with the current EU legislation, [EN 301 549](http://mandate376.standards.eu/standard). *All first and third party web products and components published by Springer Nature must conform to WCAG 2.1 AA.*

-All of our websites MUST comply with [US Section 508](https://www.section508.gov/) and [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).
-As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508.
-We expect this to be updated to WCAG 2.1 AA in due course.
+Civil and federal legislation worldwide is converging on WCAG.
+Meeting WCAG 2.1 AA will also bring us into alignment with federal regulations like [US Section 508](https://www.section508.gov/) and [UK Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/introduction/made), and with civil rights legislation like the [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents) and the [Americans with Disabilities Act](https://www.ada.gov/2010_regs.htm).

-Read our [Accessibility guide](../accessibility/house-style.md) to understand how we meet these aims.
+Read our [Accessibility guide](../accessibility/introduction.md) to understand how we meet these aims.

 ### Progressive enhancement and browser support